SwedbankPay/developer.swedbankpay.com/checkout-v3/index.md

   button_content='Proceed'
   text="On the next level on your growth journey, looking for someone to authenticate and store the consumer data you collected?
-We got you covered and the consumer doesn’t need to fill out their information twice.
+We got you covered and payer won't have to fill out their information twice.
 Simply everything needed for growing your business. " table_content=page.table_content_business header=page.header